I Am Me

-I Am Me is the second studio album by American recording artist Ashlee Simpson.
-It was released in the United States on October 18, 2005 (see 2005 in music) and debuted at number one in sales.
-The album produced two top 25 hits on the Billboard Hot 100, "Boyfriend" and "L.O.V.E."
+I Am Me is the second studio album by American singer Ashlee Simpson.
+It was released in the United States on October 18, 2005, and debuted at number one in sales.
+The album produced two top-25 hits on the Billboard Hot 100, "Boyfriend" and "L.O.V.E."
 Simpson worked with John Shanks and Kara DioGuardi on this album, as she did on her first album, 2004's Autobiography.
 Shanks produced the album, and Simpson co-wrote all the songs with Shanks and DioGuardi.
-On December 15, I Am Me was certified Platinum by the RIAA for its shipments of over one million copies in the U.S. (as of April 2008, it had sold 987,000 copies).
+On December 15, I Am Me was certified Platinum by the RIAA for its shipments of over one million copies in the U.S. As of April 2008, it had sold 987,000 copies.
 A new single from Simpson, "Invisible", was reportedly going to be included on a re-release of I Am Me in mid-2006, but was canceled.
 The song was later included as an international bonus track on Simpson's next album, Bittersweet World.